By now most everyone is aware of Twitter (unless you’re my parents), but you may not know or understand how it works, and just how powerful it can be.

 What you get out of Twitter has everything to do with who you follow and what you share.
 Who you follow brings you the news and information you find useful and valuable.
 What you share gives others, your followers, information they find useful and valuable, and will hopefully want to re-share (ie. retweet) with their followers.

-Businesses of all types have grasped Twitter as another marketing channel, promoting free and paid content, sales messages, surveys, promotions, and support updates.
+Businesses of rx pharmacy all types have grasped Twitter as another marketing channel, promoting free and paid content, sales messages, surveys, promotions, and support use with viagra updates.
 One industry that seems to be divided about Twitter is real estate – some use it to their great advantage, while others struggle to comprehend it and the purpose behind it.

 The reality is, there’s nothing to figure out – it’s not rocket science, and it’s certainly not hard to understand.
 It’s simply an ongoing stream of information and randomness.
 The tough part about Twitter isn’t understanding it, it’s controlling and managing the streams so that what comes into your consciousness is relevant to you.